Skip to main content

 Read the full analysis

-More analysis View all Latin America and the Caribbean analysis Food security
+More analysis reports View all Latin America and the Caribbean food security analysis reports Monthly analysis

 Food Security Outlook Guatemala October 2025 - May 2026